Dear Friend Hitler: Reception

 The film was met with negative reviews.
 The Times of India gave the film 2 stars out of 5, calling it an "unnecessary play with history".
 The Daily News and Analysis gave the movie one star.
 NDTV criticised the movie for using Indian actors to play all non-Indian characters, using India itself as a stand-in to Europe, and for its "strands".

-The film was also mocked for cheaply imitating a few scenes from Downfall.